-Jordan is a former elite athlete and current environmental scientist who has lived and worked/studied in six different countries.
-He holds a BA in Environmental Geography from the University of Calgary, an MSc in Sustainable Environmental Resources Management from the University of Malta, and an MSc in Integrated Science and Technology from James Madison University.
+Jordan, aka Jord of the Jungle, is an environmental scientist and former athlete who has lived and worked/studied in nine different countries.
+He holds a BA in Environmental Geography from the University of Calgary, MSc in Sustainable Environmental Resources Management from the University of Malta, and MSc in Integrated Science and Technology from James Madison University.

-Before starting TREE, Jordan spent several years working in the forests of Guyana and Belize educating on tropical forest ecology, forest management, and sustainable development.
-In addition to working in environmental education and adventure eco-tourism, Jordan has done forest monitoring, river monitoring, and was also a marine ecology and coastal management educator in the Mesoamerican Barrier Reef System of Belize.
-In Canada, his home country, Jordan was one of 11 participants selected for the Young Leaders for a Sustainable Future program and one of the inaugural participants in the United Nations Green Corps program for environmental professionals.
+Before starting TREE, Jordan spent several years in Guyana and Belize leading excursions and educating student groups on the environment.
+In addition to leading groups, he has done forest monitoring, river monitoring, and was also a marine educator in the Mesoamerican Barrier Reef.
+Jordan was one of 11 participants selected for the Young Leaders for a Sustainable Future program and one of the inaugural participants in the United Nations Green Corps program for environmental professionals.
 He was also a short-term consultant for the International Institute for Sustainable Development (IISD) and an environmental policy analyst for the Canada West Foundation.

 Working with Dr. Ed Boles, a watershed ecologist and professor at Galen, Emil has increased his knowledge of ecological systems and the importance of riparian forest conservation.
 He is also a member of the Belize chapter of the Mesoamerican Society for Biology and Conservation (MSBC).

-Emil's interests are mainly in ecological restoration, permaculture, regenerative agriculture, and reversing the negative effects of ocean acidification as means of mitigating climate change.
+Emil's interests are mainly in ecological restoration, permaculture, regenerative agriculture, and reversing the negative effects of ocean acidification as a means of mitigating climate change.

 Prior to working in water treatment and environmental education, Emil was also an athlete on the Galen Eagles basketball team, Association of Tertiary Level Institutions of Belize (ATLIB) champions for four consecutive years.
 Other than that, he enjoys cooking traditional Belizean meals and hanging out at family barbecues by the river in San Ignacio or Corozal.